 The market occasionally undergoes extreme fluctuations that exceed projections.
-To manage market risk, therefore, it is important to run simulations of situations that may occur only once in many years (stress tests).
-At SMBC, monthly stress tests using scenarios of past market fluctuations, those not related to past market fluctuations, and specific-factor driven market fluctuations are conducted to prepare for unforeseeable swings.
+To manage market risk, therefore, it is important to run simulations of unforeseen situations that may occur in financial markets (stress testing).
+To prepare for unforeseeable market swings, SMBC performs stress testing on a monthly basis based on various scenarios including historical simulations which reflect past market fluctuations.